How to Apply to College

 - How to Up-Level the Activities and Awards List in Three Steps

-- What You Should (and Shouldn’t) Include in Your Add’l Info Section
+- What One Should (and Shouldn’t) Include in the Add’l Info Section

 - How an Add’l Info Section Can Make the Difference in the Application